anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 ### 6.4.2 Network configuration
 The necessary prerequisite settings must be ready before the deployment, for example:
  - the VLAN must be configured on the switch,
- - the used IP address ranges must be allocated.
+ - the IP address ranges to be used must be allocated.